taogen-docs/resources-of-learning/directions/java-resources.md

 #### Concurrency Programming

-Must Read
+New books

+- Java Concurrency and Parallelism: Master advanced Java techniques for cloud-based applications through concurrency and parallelism (2024) by Jay Wang.
+(Publisher: Packt Publishing)
+- Virtual Threads, Structured Concurrency, and Scoped Values: Explore Java’s New Threading Model (2024) by Ron Veen and David Vlijmincx.
+(Publisher: Apress)
+- Modern Concurrency in Java: A Deep Dive into Virtual Threads, Structured Concurrency, and Scoped Values (2025) by A N M Bazlur Rahman (Publisher: O'Reilly Media)
+- Mastering Java Concurrency: Threads, Synchronization, and Parallel Processing (2024) by Peter Jones (Publisher: Independently published)

+Classic books

 - **Java Concurrency in Practice** (2006) by Goetz, Brian. <br>This book is summative, and insightful, not a fundamental book.
 Before reading this book, you need to understand the basic concepts of Java concurrency.
 If you are a beginner for Java concurrency, we recommend you to read "The Java Tutorial: A Short Course on the Basics - chapter 13.
 Concurrency" that is friendly for a beginner.
-- Java Concurrency and Parallelism: Master advanced Java techniques for cloud-based applications through concurrency and parallelism (2024) by Jay Wang
-- Virtual Threads, Structured Concurrency, and Scoped Values: Explore Java’s New Threading Model (2024) by Ron Veen and David Vlijmincx
 - Mastering Concurrency Programming With Java 8 (2016) by Javier Fernández González
 - Mastering Concurrency Programming with Java 9 (2nd, 2017) by Javier Fernandez Gonzalez
 - Java Threads: Understanding and Mastering Concurrent Programming (3rd, 2004) by Scott Oaks, Henry Wong